uwsbel/autonomy-research-testbed/docs/README.md

 ```

 In addition, you will need to install docker and docker compose.
 Please refer to the [official documentation](https://www.docker.com/get-started/) for installation details.

+#### Download Optix

+To build the chrono image, you'll need to download the OptiX 7.7 build script from NVIDIA's website and place it in [`docker/data`](./../docker/data).
+You can find the download link [here](https://developer.nvidia.com/designworks/optix/download).
+See the [FAQs](./misc/faq.md#optix-install) for more details.

 ### Start up vnc